GOVIND-AVC/-Ecommerce-FollowAlong-/README.md

                         Update the Home.jsx Component: Ensure that the product links in the Home component navigate to the ProductDetail page when clicked

 ### Milestone 16: Backend endpoint to add products to cart and store in database.

+1. **Edited the userschema:**
-                  Edited the user schema to store cart products .
+                  - Edited the userschema to store cart products

+2. **Added cart endpoint:**
-                  Added an end point to receive the product details and store in database.
+                  - Added a new endpoint to add products to the cart and store in the database.